 Why does the distinction between feedback and advice matter?

 Self-awareness: Most advice focuses on what you should do without first clarifying what you did.
 When we skip what happened (the “before” in contrast to the “after”), we miss the chance to help people gain self-awareness.
-With more self-awareness, we get better at monitoring our own behavior, giving ourselves real-time feedback, and transferring the learning to other situations (e.g. not just team meetings but 1-on-1's too).
+With more self-awareness, we get better at monitoring our own behavior, giving ourselves real-time feedback, and transferring the learning to other situations (e.g., not just in team meetings but 1-on-1's too).

 Motivation: Advice without an impact statement is similarly baffling.
 What is the benefit if I change my behavior?
 What is the problem if I don't change?
 Consider the difference between the advice “speak louder” vs the feedback “I can't hear you.”
 The latter is more likely to inspire action because I understand the impact of my behavior.

-Autonomy: Did you find yourself getting a little defensive reading the advice examples in this article?
+Autonomy: Did you get a little defensive reading the advice examples in this article?
 Many people do.
 That's because being told what to do strips away the autonomy we feel when we come to our own conclusions.
 For example, maybe instead of speaking louder, the better solution for me is to speak into a microphone or move around the room.
 Even if I come to the same conclusion (speak up), I will be more motivated by my own idea.
-While advice might result in compliance, feedback is more likely to lead to commitment.
+While giving advice might result in compliance, feedback is more likely to lead to commitment.